Adam014/sveltick/README.md

 ✅ **v5 Svelte support**

-## 🚀 New Version 1.5.4
+## 📦 New Version 1.6.0

-- Implementing new metrics: `First Input Delay (FID)`, `Interaction to Next Paint (INP)` & `Time to First Byte (TTFB)`
-- Better documentation with notes for optional `threshold` and FID & INP
-- Fixing bugs with not running functions
-- Adding when there is not tracked INP & FID after 5s, it will be null.
-- Fixing observers are null
+- Editing all track functions, they now return only values (component track function returns value + name)
+- The getPerformanceMetrics now return all the metrics in object
+- Refactoring the code

-## 🚀 Installation
+## 📥 Installation

 Install **Sveltick** via npm: